Bombardier cutting about 5,000 jobs as part of restructuring plan

-MONTREAL — Bombardier Inc. says it’s cutting about 5,000 jobs across the organization over the next 12 to 18 months as part of a new restructuring plan.
+MONTREAL — Bombardier Inc. announced Thursday it will cut about 5,000 jobs across the organization over the next 12 to 18 months as part of a new restructuring plan.

 The cuts are expected to lead to about US$250 million in annualized savings by 2021.